mrstruijk/StereoKitInk/README.md

 This project uses:
 - [StereoKit](https://stereokit.net/Pages/Guides/Getting-Started.html)

-This project uses [StereoKit](https://stereokit.net/) to render and drive this as a Mixed Reality application, which allows us to run on HoloLens 2 and VR headsets!
+This project uses [StereoKit](https://stereokit.net/) to render and drive this as a Mixed Reality application, which allows us to run on Quest!
 That's all that's in here besides the tutorial code :)

+It has been converted to run with the `sk-multi` template as a start, and the code is copied over from the original repo.

 ## Project Layout